MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/dnsserver.md

 # DnsServer Module
 ## Description
 This reference provides cmdlet descriptions and syntax for all DNS Server cmdlets.
 It lists the cmdlets in alphabetical order based on the verb at the beginning of the cmdlet.
+DnsServer Module can be obtained either by installing DNS Server role or adding the DNS Server Tools part of Remote Server Administration Tools (RSAT) feature.

 ## DnsServer Cmdlets
 ### [Add-DnsServerClientSubnet](./Add-DnsServerClientSubnet.md)